costajob/db_kata/README.md

 * [Tests](#tests)

 ## Scope
-This program is the implementation of the [Weta Digital](https://www.wetafx.co.nz/) kata for the Python Senior developer position.
+This program is the implementation of the in-memory database kata for the Python programming language.

 ## Python
 The program works with Python versions equal or greater than 3.3 (since the `yield from` construct is used on the `query` module).
 The program has no external dependencies from the available standard library (as requested).
 This program has been tested with the following Python's versions:
 * 3.3.1
 * 3.4.8
 * 3.6.4
 * 3.7.0

 ## Design